Piano lessons near me in Fort Worth, TX

 Piano lessons across Fairmount, Arlington Heights, Wedgwood

-James taught 4 days ago
+Eugene Paul taught 20 days ago

 The Tutor guided the Student through scales, arpeggios, and chord progressions, emphasizing technique and key signatures.
 The Student began learning a new piece in F major, focusing on analyzing the chord progressions and rhythm.
 Homework includes practicing scales in different keys and working on the first line of the assigned piece, using hand-separate practice techniques.